Hasan-droid/Reading-notes/read14.md

 * early computers were toys with pong and shooting games marketed to men and boys

-* awkward geeky boys defined tech culture
+* awkward. geeky boys defined tech culture

 ## Employee Breakdown of Key Tech Companies